MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/upgrade-domain-controllers.md

 1. On the **Domain Controller options** screen, enter the **Directory Services Restore Mode (DSRM)** password and click next.
 1. For the remainder of the screens click **Next**.
 1. On the **Prerequisite Check** screen, click **install**.
 Once the restart has completed you can sign back in.
-1. On the earlier verion of Windows Server, in **Server Manager**, under tools, select **Active Directory Module for Windows PowerShell**.
+1. On the earlier version of Windows Server, in **Server Manager**, under tools, select **Active Directory Module for Windows PowerShell**.

    ![Screenshot of the Tools drop-down list in the Server Manager with the Active Directory Module for Windows PowerShell option called out.](media/Upgrade-Domain-Controllers-to-Windows-Server-2016/upgrade6.png)